robvanlopik/PCA9685-PWMExpander/README.md

 Pin numbers run from 0 to 15, because that is what is used in the datasheet and also on the print.

 Main methods:
->>wakeUp - start from sleep
+>>wakeUp - start from sleep.
 >>frequency: - freqeuncy.
-Typically 50 Hz for driving servo motors, or up to 3000 Hz for LEDs
+Typically 50 Hz for driving servo motors, or up to 3000 Hz for LEDs.
->>pwmForPin:  microSeconds: - on-time, used for servos in range 500 - 2500
+>>pwmForPin:  microSeconds: - on-time, used for servos in range 500 - 2500.
-pwmForPin:  percentage: - percentage on-time
+>>pwmForPin:  percentage: - percentage on-time .
-pinOn: and pinOff: - to turn a pin fully ON or OFF
+>>pinOn: and pinOff: - to turn a pin fully ON or OFF.